joans/joans.github.io/src/posts/japan2024/2024-11-10-first-days.md

 I am back in Japan!
 This time I chose November to see the beautiful fall colors.

-> Check out an interactive Map of the places I visited [here](https://wanderlog.com/view/rvadlvcbrq/japan-fall-2024/shared).
-I will update this map as I continue the journey.
+> Check out an interactive map of the places I visited [here](https://wanderlog.com/view/rvadlvcbrq/japan-fall-2024/shared).
+I will update this map as I continue my journey.
 This post is about days 0-2.

 I arrived a couple of days ago but so far had no time to document anything.
 This blog post is a write-up of the last three days.